TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

          property: 70
 ```

-Does it seems too slow to you?
+Does it seem too slow to you?
 Make no mistake, the compound effect will kick in:

 <img src="https://jamesclear.com/wp-content/uploads/2015/08/tiny-gains-graph-700x700.jpg" class="img-thumbnail" style="max-width: 22em">